moliver28/research-handbook/content/handbook/product/ux/ux-research-coordination/_index.md

 1. Training and support
 1. Logistics and Administration

-We have ReOps coordinator(s) driving all of the above aspects.
-And often, Research DRIs can lead the ReOps aspects of their own projects, with a ReOps coordinator's supervision.
+We have ReOps Coordinator(s) driving all of the above aspects.
+And often, Research DRIs can lead the ReOps aspects of their own projects, with a ReOps Coordinator's supervision.

 ## Our Strategy